rsteube/brew/docs/Deprecating-Disabling-and-Removing-Formulae.md

 The most common reasons for disabling a formula are:

-- it cannot be built from source (meaning no bottles can be built)
+- it cannot be built from source (meaning no new bottles can be built)
 - it has been deprecated for a long time
 - the upstream repository has been removed
 - the project has no license

-Formulae should not be disabled without a deprecation period of at least three months unless the circumstances are exceptional (e.g. the formula does not build on any supported macOS version or Linux).
-Popular formulae should have longer deprecation periods.
-The popularity of a formula should be based on our analytics data.
+Popular formulae (i.e. have more than 999 [analytics installs in the last 30 days](https://formulae.brew.sh/analytics/install/30d/)) should not be disabled without a deprecation period of at least six months even if e.g. they do not build from source and do not have a license.

+Unpopular formulae (i.e. have fewer than 1000 [analytics installs in the last 30 days](https://formulae.brew.sh/analytics/install/30d/)) can be deprecated immediately for any of the reasons above e.g. they cannot be built from source on any supported macOS version or Linux.

 **Note: disabled formulae in `homebrew/core` will be automatically removed one year after their disable date.**

+Unpopular formulae (i.e. have fewer than 1000 [analytics installs in the last 30 days](https://formulae.brew.sh/analytics/install/30d/)) can be manually removed three months after their disable date.

 To disable a formula, add a `disable!` call.
 This call should include a deprecation date (in the ISO 8601 format) and a deprecation reason: